 Figure 2: A Sampling of CoreFire Next Mezzanine and Backplane Cores

-Our WILD Data Storage Solution provides 12.8 TB of storage depth per VPX slot at rates in the multiple GB/s, providing the depth and bandwidths needed for X-Band operation and beyond.
+Our WILD Data Storage Solution provides up to 128 TB of storage depth per VPX slot at rates in the multiple GB/s, providing the depth and bandwidths needed for X-Band operation and beyond.
 Just generate your addressing logic in CoreFire Next and hook it up to the Storage cores shown below and you’ll be reading and writing data with ease.

 Figure 3: CoreFire Next Storage Cores